BagrovAndrey/BdG/README.md

 The idea behind it is that by engineering fractal lattices one can increase critical temperature of the superconducting transition without destroying the long-range phase coherence.

 ![plot](fractal_stiffness.png)

+Fig.1 Superfluid stiffness for the attractive Hubbard model on a Sierpinski gasket lattice in the superconducting phase.
+Fractality leads to an increact in Tc by a factor of about 1.4 for the given parameters (t=1, U=2, half-filling).
+Yellow sites mark regions with non-zero stiffness.
+Their connectivity in a large cluster indicates that global supercurrent thorugh the sample is possible.